theADAMJR/dbots-website/src/assets/docs/bot-guidelines.md

 - Make it hard to view commands
 - Have no features 🐔
 - Be listed by a non bot admin/owner
+- Require a powerful permission for most features (e.g. ADMINISTRATOR)
+- Be offline when they are being reviewed

 ## Bot Listings Must Not
 - Have broken form values